ccuser44/Octagon/docs/Server/PlayerProfile.md

 Decrements the threshold for `physicsThreshold` by `thresholdDecrement`.

-!!!warning
-    This method will throw an error if the detection it self for `physicsThreshold` doesn't exist or isn't enabled.

 !!!note
-    If decrementing physics threshold values such that they are to be a value <= `0`, they will be clamped to `0`.
+    If decrementing physics threshold values such that they are to be a value <= `0`, they will be clamped back to `0`.

     ```lua
     print(PlayerProfile:GetPhysicsThresholdIncrement("VerticalSpeed")) --> 0
     PlayerProfile:DecrementPhysicsThreshold("VerticalSpeed", 500)
     print(PlayerProfile:GetPhysicsThresholdIncrement("VerticalSpeed")) --> 0
     ```

+!!!warning
+    This method will throw an error if the detection it self for `physicsThreshold` doesn't exist or isn't enabled.

 ### `PlayerProfile:GetPhysicsThresholdIncrement()`